-Jason especially enjoyed competing when he was younger and by watching other students at a higher level, he became more confident that he too could get there so he decided to train with others in his community.
-Jason set his sight on winning a world title in each organization and managed to achieve that goal, receiving awards in WKC, WKA, WAKO and NASKA.
-After 15 years of practicing martial arts and feeling content with his achievements, Jason retired himself from competitions.
-As he continues to to grow and face life’s challenges, he still, at times, feels the urge to compete once more since it helped him to overcome difficult times growing up.
+Jason especially enjoyed competing when he was younger.
+By watching other students at a higher level, he became more confident that he too could get there, so he decided to train with others in his community.
+Jason set his sights on winning a world title in each organization and managed to achieve that goal, receiving awards in WKC, WKA, WAKO and NASKA.
+After 15 years of practicing martial arts and feeling content with his achievements, Jason retired from competing.
+Although Jason is no longer directly involved in competitions, he has passed down his legacy to his three boys and various other family members, who are now learning martial arts themselves.

-To this day, Monte thinks his biggest accomplishments in martial arts lies within his sons and he shares the view that no matter how long you’ve participated in martial arts, you will always continue to learn the art throughout your life.
-Even though many would think he would be close to calling it quits, Monte is still very much eager to continue to teach and learning more martial arts techniques.
+To this day, Monte thinks his biggest accomplishments in martial arts lie within his sons.
+He shares the view that no matter how long you’ve participated in martial arts, you will always continue to learn the art throughout your life.
+To this day, Monte is still very eager to continue to teach and learn more martial arts techniques.